Raise the Pressure: Recording

 Seven of the thirteen tracks were composed by full-time members Johnny Marr and Bernard Sumner, and the other six co-written with former Kraftwerk member Karl Bartos.
 He was recommended to Electronic via a friend of Sumner's, and commuted to Manchester throughout 1995 during the recording sessions, which stretched from late 1994 to late 1995.

 The protracted sessions resulted in a dense, thick production that was later acknowledged by both Sumner and Marr and criticised in professional reviews; they consequently spent much less time on their next album Twisted Tenderness.

 Raise the Pressure was also remarked upon for Bernard Sumner's impressionistic lyrics, which some saw as the result of his use of Prozac during this period, following an appearance on the BBC 2 programme The Late Show, which explored the effects of the antidepressant on creativity.
 According to Sumner, however, he only wrote one lyric whilst under the influence of Prozac.
 Musically the album comprises guitar pop/rock songs ("One Day", "Out of My League") and more dance oriented tracks ("Until the End of Time", "If You've Got Love").

+In a May 1995 interview with Melody Maker, Bernard spoke about the recording process and his experience with Prozac.
+Bernard revealed the 14 songs written by him and Johnny at this point, a few of which retained their titles: Forbidden City, For You, Visit Me, Second Nature, and Time Can Tell, remained as is, whilst the other tracks mentioned were "Intaferon", "As the World Turns", "Cold Anger", "Breathless", "Positive", "Too Much Trouble" and "Raise the Pressure".

+The title 'Raise the Pressure' was taken from Jon Savage's 1991 book "England's Dreaming" on the Sex Pistols and Punk scene, according to Johnny Marr.